-Single-Footing is simply a term old timers used to describe the footfall of a horse's hooves and is also known as racking or the largo.
+Single-Footing is simply a term old timers used to describe the footfall of a horse's hooves and is also known as racking.

->

-> A true Single-Footing horse performs an even timed, four beat gait from a relaxed trail gait to the ground covering single-foot in which the horse is moving with one foot on the ground at a time.
+A true Single-Footing horse performs an even timed, four beat gait from a relaxed trail gait to the ground covering single-foot in which the horse is moving with one foot on the ground at a time.

 What is unique to the Single-Footing horse is their broad range of speed and their natural ability to remain smooth and consistent from a slow gait all the way up to the racing gait.

 Some of these horses are capable of reaching and exceeding exhilarating speeds of 20 mph or more.
 Hold onto your hat!

 In a world where many gaited horses are being bred for the show ring, the Single-Footing horse comes from a strong background of horses bred to work as well as trail ride and pull the family buggy.